What is involved in using donor eggs?

 CMV

-It is important that we know whether or not you carry a virus called Cytomegalovirus (CMV) when we are considering selection of a sperm donor.
+It is important that we know whether or not you carry a virus called Cytomegalovirus (CMV) when we are considering selection of a sperm or egg donor.
 CMV is one of the most common viral infections.
 It is estimated that around half of all adults in the UK have been infected by CMV.
 Most people develop the infection during early childhood or as a teenager and do not realise they have been infected as it causes few symptoms.
-Once you have been infected by CMV, the virus stays in your body for the rest of your life, but does not usually cause you any further problems.
+Once you have been infected by CMV, the virus stays in your body for the rest of your life but does not usually cause you any further problems.

-It is important however to understand that CMV can cause serious problems if a woman has her first CMV infection during pregnancy as the infection can spread to the unborn baby (known as congenital CMV).
-It is estimated that 1-2 babies in every 200 will be born with congenital CMV in the UK.
-Of these, only about 10% will have problems, but they can be serious and include things such as hearing loss and learning difficulties.
+It is important however to understand that CMV can cause serious problems if a woman has her first CMV infection during pregnancy, as the infection can spread to the unborn baby (known as congenital CMV).
+It is estimated that 1-2 babies in every 200 will be born with congenital CMV in the

 This may sound confusing but don’t worry, we are here to guide you through the process.
 We can even arrange for you to have the CMV blood test taken here at Cambridge IVF although we may have to charge you for this.
-Some GPs are happy to take a CMV blood test for you so, if you wish, you can enquire with your GP who may do this for you free of charge.
+Some GPs are happy to take a CMV blood test for you, so if you wish, you can enquire with your GP who may do this for you free of charge.

 Who are the donors and how are they selected?